Waco Probate Attorney

 Texas is known to have one of the easiest and least time-consuming probate processes in the United States.
 This is because the executor of an estate may pursue independent administration, which requires very little court supervision.
 Most wills direct an executor to pursue independent administration of theestate, but an executor or administrator may also ask the court for the authority to pursue independent administration if all beneficiaries agree.
 If a will does not allow for independent administration, if there is no will, or if all beneficiaries do not agree to let an executor pursue this course of action, dependent administration under the supervision of the Texas Probate Court will be required.

 In both independent and dependent administration of an estate in Texas, a probate attorney can offer invaluable guidance and representation.
 It can be difficult to understand your specific duties if you have been named executor or administrator.
 If you are an heir or beneficiary, you may face other issues.
 A Waco probate lawyer at Rainey & Rainey can help.

-To find out how our Waco law firm can provide skilled representation during probate, call (254) 826-8151.
+To find out how our Waco probate law firm can provide skilled representation during the Texas probate process, call (254) 826-8151.

 Probate is a legal process that involves validating a will and administering an estate.
 During probate, a will is reviewed to ensure it is legally sound.
 After that, probate will involve collecting and recording the decedent’s assets, paying necessary taxes, and distributing property and assets to beneficiaries in accordance with the will.
 Not all estates must go through probate, however, and some assets can be transferred without going through probate.